nhaH-luaP/PyEat/README.md

 # PyEat

 This repository contains an implementation of the EAT student-teacher model written in PyTorch and Lighting AI specifically for spectogram images.
+It contains code snippets from both the [EAT-Repository](https://github.com/cwx-worst-one/EAT/tree/main) and the [Fairseq-Repository](https://github.com/facebookresearch/fairseq/tree/main) but eliminates the usual workflow of Fairseq-Models for a better readability of code.

 ## Usage